Stephen L. Holland - the UK's Comics Laureate 2021-2023

 Charlie Adlard - the UK's Comics Laureate 2017-2019

-The Comics Laureate is an ambassadorial and educational role for the comic genre and aims to raise awareness of the impact comics can have in terms of increasing literacy and creativity.
-The Comics Laureate appointment is made biennially to a distinguished comics creator, writer or artist in recognition of their outstanding achievement in the genre.
+The Comics Laureate is an ambassadorial and educational role for the comics medium and aims to raise awareness of the impact comics can have in terms of increasing literacy and creativity.

-Working closely with the Lakes International Comics Art Festival, the Comics Laureate will champion the role of comics in improving literacy through a programme of educational visits, workshop events, guest appearances and conferences.
-A key focus will be working to increase the acceptance of comics as a creative artform in schools, libraries and throughout the education system.
+Working closely with the Lakes International Comics Art Festival, the Comics Laureate champions the role of comics in improving literacy through a programme of educational visits, workshop events, guest appearances and conferences.
+A key focus will be working to increase the acceptance of comics as a creative art form in schools, libraries and throughout the education system.

 "The power of comics to encourage learning and develop literacy shouldn’t be underestimated.
 Comics can connect with people who may never pick up a normal book and really help encourage a love of reading.
 I see this as a great opportunity to bring the wonder of comics to a wider audience."

 Guest appearances for Charlie Adlard included an event targeted at school librarians, literacy co-ordinators and those involved in literacy in schools in Birmingham; an event at the Toronto Comic Arts Festival, and a guest appearance at the Amiens Comic Festival.

 PAST COMICS LAUREATE: Dave Gibbons (2015 – 2017)